Moggina Manasu: Soundtrack

-Mano Murthy composed the music for the film and the soundtracks.
-The album consists of eleven soundtracks.
+Mano Murthy composed the music for the film and the soundtrack.
+The soundtrack album consists of eleven tracks.

 Critical reception

 Upon its theatrical release, Moggina Manasu received generally positive response from critics.
 Sify.com gave the film a rating of three out of five and praised the roles of music, cinematography and the acting departments in the film writing, "The spectacular cinematography and music for this film is good.
 Each and every frame is taken with utmost care and all the songs are tolerable and soothing to the ears.
 A new promising heroine Radhika Pandit is the surprise element who is extraordinary in her first film." and further added writing, "Shubha Punja has also done a neat job and the other two girls Sangeetha Shetty and Manasi also fit the bill perfectly.
 Among the boys, it is Yash who stands out, though the performances of Skanda, Harsha and Manoj is good."
 R. G. Vijayasarathy of Rediff too gave the film a 3/5 rating and wrote, "Great performances from the new talents, superior technical work by cameraman, great work by Chandrashekhar and good editing by Suresh Urs, enhance the film."
 However, he called for "more attention should have been paid to the screenplay."